 We lease our manufacturing facility which also contains our administrative offices.
 Our current lease was executed January 1, 2013 and is effective through December 31, 2019.
 The Company has leased this property from the current owner since 1997.
+The Company executed a lease for a satellite office in Ramsey, New Jersey on June 23, 2017 which is effective through May 31, 2019.
+The satellite office supports members of executive management and the sales and marketing team with convenient access to resources in the metro New York area.
 Due to recent market events that have adversely affected all industries and the economy as a whole, management has placed increased emphasis on monitoring the risks associated with the current environment, particularly the recoverability of current assets, the fair value of assets, and the Company's liquidity.
 At this point in time, there has not been a material impact on the Company's assets and liquidity.
 Management will continue to monitor the risks associated with the current environment and their impact on the Company's results.